notZaki/PandocCiter/README.md

     + Function: This is useful if there are multiple markdown files with one external master file containing the YAML header with the `bibliography: [path/to/bib]` entry.
 This avoids having to insert the bibliography YAML header into each individual file.
 - `PandocCiter.DefaultBib`
     + Type: String, absolute or relative path to bib file
+        - Note: For relative paths, it will be assumed that the path is relative to the active document.
+If the path should be relative to the workspace folder, then use `${workspaceFolder}` in the configuration, e.g. `"PandocCiter.DefaultBib": "${workspaceFolder}/bibFolder/sources.bib"`
     + Function: This is useful if there is a default bib file that is preferred for all projects.
 This bib file will be loaded regardless of whether or not a YAML entry is included.
 - `PandocCiter.UseDefaultBib`
     + Type: Boolean, default is `true`